Gently clicking, clicking on the tile floor…

 As referenced above, the purpose for which dogs have nails (claws) are in large part not as relevant for our domesticated dogs as it is for their wild relatives.

-Because of this, I do not believe a dog’s nails can ever be too short when maintained properly with weekly trims.
+Because of this, I do not believe a dog’s nails can never be too short when maintained properly with weekly trims.

 I hope you hear the caveat in what I just wrote.